sit-2021-int214/017-StudentPerf_inExam/02_hypothesis.md

-# Hypothesis testing of Students Performance in Exams
+# Hypothesis Testing of Students Performance in Exams

-is a method of statistical inference.
-An alternative hypothesis is proposed for the probability distribution of the data, either explicitly or only informally.
-The comparison of the two models is deemed statistically significant if, according to a threshold probability—the significance level—the data would be unlikely to occur if the null hypothesis were true.
-[Ref](https://en.wikipedia.org/wiki/Statistical_hypothesis_testing)

 ## Step to do